mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

    * Dimension Style table (DIMSTYLE)
    * Application Identification table (APPID)

-4. BLOCKS - This section contains Block Definition entities describing the entities that make up each Block in the drawing.
+4. BLOCKS - contains all block definitions.
+A block definition defines the content of a block.

-5. ENTITIES - This section contains the drawing entities, including any Block References.
+5. ENTITIES - contains the drawing entities of the model space and the active paper space layout.
+Entities of other layouts are stored in the BLOCKS sections in special block definitions called `*Paper_Space_nnn`, nnn is an arbitrary but unique number.

 6. OBJECTS - non-graphical objects

-7. THUMBNAILIMAGE - This section contains a preview image of the DXF file, it is optional and can usually be ignored.
+7. THUMBNAILIMAGE - contains a preview image of the DXF file, it is optional and can usually be ignored.

 8. END OF FILE